Poseidon (film): Plot

-With the ship slowly sinking, the survivors soon find themselves in a crew lounge where they find the bow section is flooded, until an explosion of the engine room lifts it out of the water.
-The group enters the bow thruster room and are horrified to find the thrusters still running.
-With their path blocked by the propellers, and knowing that the control room is submerged in water, Robert swims away to turn off the engine.
+With the ship sinking rapidly, the group escapes through a ventilation shaft and a couple ballast tanks, although Elena hits her head in an underwater passageway and drowns.
+The survivors make their way to a crew lounge, where they find the bow section is flooded and unpassable, until multiple explosions in the engine room floods the stern, lifting it out of the water.
+They enter the bow thruster room and are horrified to find the thrusters still running.
+With their path blocked by the propellers, and the control room submerged, Robert swims away to turn off the engine.
 He finds the "shut off" switch to be broken, but presses the reverse button instead, before drowning.

-With the propellers now spinning in the other direction, Dylan throws an acetylene tank into it, causing an explosion that destroys the propeller, and leaving an opening for them to escape through.
-The group jumps out the thruster and swims to a nearby inflatable raft, and as they are getting into the raft, the ship starts to sink.
-As they are paddling away, the waves push the raft farther away from the sinking liner.
-Poseidon flips back over, and across the water, the survivors look on as she sinks stern-first deep into the ocean.
-After the survivors fire a flare, two helicopters and several ships arrive to rescue them, having tracked the location of the Poseidons GPS beacon.
+The propellers now spinning in the opposite direction, Dylan throws an acetylene tank into it, causing an explosion that destroys the propellers, and leaving an opening to the outside world for them to escape through.
+The group jumps out the thruster room and swims to a nearby inflatable raft, just before the ship flips back over, and across the water.
+The six survivors look on as she sinks stern-first to the bottom of the ocean.
+After the survivors fire a flare, two helicopters and several ships arrive at the area to rescue them, having tracked the location of the Poseidons GPS beacon.